OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

       js/                                  A JavaScript directory for all JavaScript files used for the example.
-        Chart.min.js                       The source code for the TPP Chart.js, used for showing data on a graph. chartjs-plugin-zoom.min.js         Plugin for chartjs to zoom and pan, and displaying axes dynamically. clusterize.min.js                  TPP for easily creating a table to display large amounts of data effeciently. hammer.min.js                      Needed along with chartjs zoom plugin, and used for gesture recognition. javascript-example.js              The OWF-created file that uses JavaScript to query the HydroBase Web Services. moment.min.js                      TPP that deals with dates, times and the formatting of them using moments(). index-telemetry-station-15min.html   The main html for displaying the raw 15 minute data example on a web page. index-telemetry-station-day.html     The main html for displaying the per day example on a web page.
+        Chart.min.js                       The source code for the TPP Chart.js, used for showing data on a graph. chartjs-plugin-zoom.min.js         Plugin for chartjs to zoom and pan, and displaying axes dynamically. clusterize.min.js                  TPP for easily creating a table to display large amounts of data efficiently. hammer.min.js                      Needed along with chartjs zoom plugin, and used for gesture recognition. javascript-example.js              The OWF-created file that uses JavaScript to query the HydroBase Web Services. moment.min.js                      TPP that deals with dates, times and the formatting of them using moments(). index-telemetry-station-15min.html   The main html for displaying the raw 15 minute data example on a web page. index-telemetry-station-day.html     The main html for displaying the per day example on a web page. package-lock.json                    A required json file listing the dependencies for the web page, e.g. the chartjs version.
-      TODO
-      package-lock.json                    A required json file listing the depenedencies for the web page, e.g. the chartjs version.
       README.md                            This README file.
       run-server.sh                        The bash script that uses python to begin the local server to run the example.
 ```